 Creating a culture of ownership requires that everything, from training and benefits to awards and motivation, is done authentically.
 Employees can easily tell the difference between a corporate initiative and an engrained employee-first culture.
-For example:

 They can energize an entire team to boost productivity and spend time focused on achievement.